-GIS, national security ordered to release passport of citizen
+GIS, National Security ordered to release passport of citizen

 Applicant claimed that he made provision of about $400 monthly for the upkeep of his children, and the respondent had no basis to deny him access to the children.

-His counsel, Xavier Sosu contended that Ms Opoku caused the children who were then staying with her parents and schooling, to leave GHANA for the USA, after she was served with the court’s order.
+His counsel, Xazier Sosu contended that Ms Opoku caused the children who were then staying with her parents and schooling, to leave Ghana for the USA, after she was served with the court’s order.

-In her affidavit in opposition to vacate the earlier order of the court given on October 19, 2016, Ms Opoku stated the plaintiff had threatened her in America and he was arrested and prosecuted and given a three months’ probation order.
+In her affidavit in opposition to vacate the earlier order of the court given on October 19, 2016, Ms Opoku stated that the plaintiff had threatened her in America and he was arrested and prosecuted and given a three months probation order.

-The lawyer told the court that the plaintiff refused to honour the child support of the children.
-And as at October 2016 fallen into arrears to the tune of US$17,884.37ans still refused to honour same till date at a monthly payment of US$708.20.
+The lawyer told the court that the plaintiff refused to honour the child support of the children, and as at October 2016 fallen into arrears to the tune of of US$ 17,884.37 and still refused to honour same till date at a monthly payment of US$707.20.

 Send your news stories to and features to .
 Chat with us via WhatsApp on +233 55 2699 625.